strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 2. The `KafkaReconciler.scaleDown()` scales the cluster down if the check didn't fail, or isn't aware of any scale down at all because it was just reverted within the `KafkaClusterCreator`.

-3. The `KafkaReconciler.podSet()` scales the cluster up with the newly added brokers being ready, together with all the corresponding services, before starting an auto-rebalancing.
+3. The `KafkaReconciler.podSet()` scales the cluster up, ensuring newly added brokers are ready, together with all the corresponding services, before starting an auto-rebalancing.

 4. Taking into account the changes needed for the capacity configuration due to newly added brokers (or even because of the removed ones, if the check didn't fail), the Cruise Control pod is rolled at this point.